-Emily Newell of Environmental Planning Group, LLC (EPG) prepared the plan and provided a summary of her qualifications.
-Applicant's plan shows minimum requirements for anticipated site condition and will be upgraded as needed during construction to meet local, state, and federal erosion control regulations.
+Emily Newell of Environmental Planning Group, LLC, (EPG) prepared the plan and provided a summary of her qualifications.
+Applicant's plan shows minimum requirements for anticipated site conditions and will be upgraded as needed during construction to meet local, state, and federal erosion control regulations.
 MCDPW LDEP will require detailed site plans showing grading and stormwater runoff management and permanent best management practices to prevent concentrated flow of stormwater prior to building permits.
 DPW also requires an Oregon Department of Environmental Quality NPDES 1200-C discharge permit.
-Applicant has proven that meeting erosion and sedimentation criteria is feasible, and with conditions of approval requiring submission of a more detailed final plan, DPW review and approval of the grading and drainage plan, and requiring NPDES 1200-C permitting, the project will not result in unnecessary soil erosion or loss that could limit agricultural productivity on the subject property, and MCC 17.120.110(B)(3) will be met.
+Applicant has proven that meeting erosion and sedimentation criteria is feasible, and with conditions of approval requiring submission of a more detailed final plan, DPW review, and drainage plan, and requiring grading and the approval of NPDES 1200-C permitting, the project will not result in unnecessary soil erosion or loss that could limit agricultural productivity on the subject property, and MCC 17.120.110(B)(3) will be met.

-MCC 17.120.110(B)(4)-Soil compaction and on-site agricultural productivity.
-15. Applicant's soil compaction plan, prepared by Emily Newell of EPG and is found with the erosion and sediment plan and provides a summary of Ms. Newell's qualifications.
+15. MCC 17.120.110(B)(4)-Soil compaction and on-site agricultural productivity.
+Applicant's soil compaction plan, prepared by Emily Newell of EPG, is included with the erosion and sediment plan and states Ms. Newell's qualifications.
 The plan must show "how unnecessary soil compaction will be avoided or remedied in a timely manner through deep soil de-compaction or other appropriate practices."
-The plan states soil compaction will be prevented by avoiding and minimizing equipment traffic on site during saturated conditions, keeping traffic to the designated access road, ensuring proper tire inflation, and avoiding use of oversized equipment.
-The plan notes that soil compaction may occur in areas where topsoil is removed and backfilled with original or compatible materials, areas where topsoil is not removed but equipment is staged, and in trenching areas where equipment is installed and then backfilled.
+The plan points out that the Amity and Concord soils are prone to compaction because they are poorly drained but the property's tiling improves on-site drainage.
+Soil compaction will be prevented by avoiding and minimizing equipment traffic on site during saturated conditions, keeping traffic to the designated access road that hugs the property line, ensuring proper tire inflation, and avoiding use of oversized equipment.
+Soil compaction may occur in areas where topsoil is removed and backfilled with original or compatible materials, areas where topsoil is not removed but equipment is staged, and in trenching areas where equipment is installed and then backfilled.
 According to the plan, any compaction will be remedied by using plowing or subsoiling techniques and then replanting with deep-rooted vegetation where possible.
 Remediation will not take place when soils are saturated and mixing top and sub soils will be avoided.
 Remediation will not occur in areas intended to be compacted for the life of the project such as accessways, but according to applicant those areas will be remediated at the end of the project's life.

-A portion of the access road already exists so no increased compaction will occur and no decompaction will be needed there.
-This leaves only a short stretch of new roadway that hugs the property line.
 The plan shows applicant intends to keep compaction to a minimum.
-And applicant is required to decommission the solar facility at the end of its useful life and will remove items such as conduit, allowing for decompaction at that time.
+Applicant is required to decommission the solar facility at the end of its useful life and will remove items such as conduit, allowing for decompaction at that time.
 With a condition of any approval requiring a more detailed, site specific decompaction plan for Planning Director review and approval, MCC 17.120.110(B)(4) will be met.